axeptio/axeptio-ios-sdk/README.md

 }
 ```

-If your application supports multiple languages, you have probably created a different version for each of them in the Axeptio [administration web page] (https://admin.axeptio.eu).
+If your application supports multiple languages, you have probably created a different version for each of them in the Axeptio [administration web page](https://admin.axeptio.eu).
 In this case you can store the version for each language in the `Localizable.strings` file and use `NSLocalizedString` to get the appropriate version for the user.

 ## Objective-C